A GROWING PROBLEM:

 INACCURATE LABELS ON THE RISE

-In 2017, 29 proposals in 12 different states required warning labels or ingredient listings that go beyond national standards related to a variety of common consumer products including cell phones, french fries, coffee and more.
+In 2017 and 2018, 30 proposals in 11 different states required warning labels or ingredient listings that go beyond national standards related to a variety of common consumer products including cell phones, french fries, coffee and more.

 Inaccurate Labels Are Costly & Confusing To Consumers